DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorOptions.md

 `func (o *MonitorOptions) UnsetRenotifyInterval()`

 UnsetRenotifyInterval ensures that no value is present for RenotifyInterval, not even an explicit nil
+### GetRenotifyOccurrences

+`func (o *MonitorOptions) GetRenotifyOccurrences() int64`

+GetRenotifyOccurrences returns the RenotifyOccurrences field if non-nil, zero value otherwise.

+### GetRenotifyOccurrencesOk

+`func (o *MonitorOptions) GetRenotifyOccurrencesOk() (*int64, bool)`

+GetRenotifyOccurrencesOk returns a tuple with the RenotifyOccurrences field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRenotifyOccurrences

+`func (o *MonitorOptions) SetRenotifyOccurrences(v int64)`

+SetRenotifyOccurrences sets RenotifyOccurrences field to given value.

+### HasRenotifyOccurrences

+`func (o *MonitorOptions) HasRenotifyOccurrences() bool`

+HasRenotifyOccurrences returns a boolean if a field has been set.

+### SetRenotifyOccurrencesNil

+`func (o *MonitorOptions) SetRenotifyOccurrencesNil(b bool)`

+ SetRenotifyOccurrencesNil sets the value for RenotifyOccurrences to be an explicit nil

+### UnsetRenotifyOccurrences
+`func (o *MonitorOptions) UnsetRenotifyOccurrences()`

+UnsetRenotifyOccurrences ensures that no value is present for RenotifyOccurrences, not even an explicit nil
+### GetRenotifyStatuses

+`func (o *MonitorOptions) GetRenotifyStatuses() []MonitorRenotifyStatusType`

+GetRenotifyStatuses returns the RenotifyStatuses field if non-nil, zero value otherwise.

+### GetRenotifyStatusesOk

+`func (o *MonitorOptions) GetRenotifyStatusesOk() (*[]MonitorRenotifyStatusType, bool)`

+GetRenotifyStatusesOk returns a tuple with the RenotifyStatuses field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRenotifyStatuses

+`func (o *MonitorOptions) SetRenotifyStatuses(v []MonitorRenotifyStatusType)`

+SetRenotifyStatuses sets RenotifyStatuses field to given value.

+### HasRenotifyStatuses

+`func (o *MonitorOptions) HasRenotifyStatuses() bool`

+HasRenotifyStatuses returns a boolean if a field has been set.

+### SetRenotifyStatusesNil

+`func (o *MonitorOptions) SetRenotifyStatusesNil(b bool)`

+ SetRenotifyStatusesNil sets the value for RenotifyStatuses to be an explicit nil

+### UnsetRenotifyStatuses
+`func (o *MonitorOptions) UnsetRenotifyStatuses()`

+UnsetRenotifyStatuses ensures that no value is present for RenotifyStatuses, not even an explicit nil
 ### GetRequireFullWindow

 `func (o *MonitorOptions) GetRequireFullWindow() bool`